-Ministry of Civil Defence and Emergency Management website as well as broadcast in the New Zealand media.
-However a local source tsunami could arrive within minutes and there may not be time for an official warning.
+Ministry of Civil Defence and Emergency Management issues tsunami alerts, which are published on its website and broadcast by New Zealand media.
+However, a local source tsunami could arrive within minutes and there may not be time for an official warning.

 - Feel a strong earthquake that makes it hard to stand up, or a weak rolling earthquake that lasts a minute or more

 - See a sudden rise or fall in sea level

 - Hear loud and unusual noises from the sea

 Information about volcanic activity at Mt Ruapehu, Mt Tongariro, White Island and other sites of volcanic activity can be found on the

 GeoNet website.
 Volcanic eruptions are possible at any time.